stefankendall/IAPAdapter/README.md

 [[IAPAdapter instance] hasPurchased:@"productId"] // true
 ```

 3.)
 Running in the simulator
-Since IAPs do not really work in the simulator, whenever you try to purchase in the simulator, IAPAdapter will immediately succeed and call your success callback.
+Whenever you try to purchase in the simulator, IAPAdapter will immediately succeed and call your success callback.